leogx9r/DiscordCrypt/README.md

 The above depends on the client you use but you must always look for a
     "*Good*", "*OK*" or "*Valid*" signature.

-Please note, you will need to import the signing key located [here](build/signing-key.pub)
+Please note, you will need to import the PGP signing key located [here](build/signing-key.pub)
-    to verify signatures.
+    and **NOT** the binary Ed25519 signature `discordCrypt.plugin.sig.bin` to verify signatures.

 Finally, you should manually verify that the signing key you import above matches the
     information below: